SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 ## Limiting the scope: pick up a Bounded Context

-While the temptation to dive into the development of everything right away may be humongous, we recommend limiting the development scope down to only one [Bounded Context][BoundedContext].
+While the temptation to dive into the development of everything right away may be humongous, we recommend limiting the development scope down to only one [Bounded Context][BoundedContext-concept].

 <p class="note">We follow the rule: <i>"Eat an elephant one bite at a time"</i>.</p>